 This, of course, is not in line with the provisions in Presidential Decree No. 26 of 1998 concerning guarantees of commercial bank payment obligations, due to the absence of clear responsibility or maximum legal protection against the rights of depositors of funds which then arises the question of the extent to which the liquidated bank's responsibilities for customer rights have not been fulfilled.
 Based on the description above, the authors take the discussion into writing that will be published in the research by raising the formulation of the problem as follows: 1.
-What is the legal protection for fund depositors at a Bank declared liquidated by OJK.
+What is the legal position of creditors who deposit funds at banks that are declared liquidated by OJK; 2.
+How is the legal protection for fund depositors at a Bank declared liquidated by OJK.